akveo/nebular/docs/articles/guides/backend-integration.md

 }
 ```

-In this case you should put URL of your API server instead of `http://localhost:3000`.
+In this case, you should put URL of your API server instead of `http://localhost:3000`.

-After that you need to run your angular-cli application using following command
+After that, you need to run your angular-cli application using the following command
 ```bash
 ng serve --proxy-config proxy.conf.json
 ```